In this article, we will explore the difference between FZIPX vs FSMAX.

 FZIPX vs FSMAX: Asset Allocation

-A look at the FZIPX asset allocation gives a rundown of the amount of fund (percentage) invested by companies as well as the major markets invested.
+A look at the FZIPX asset allocation gives a rundown of the percentage of funds invested by companies and the major markets invested.

 We will also consider the Regional and Currency diversification % of FZIPX Investment Holdings.